Chart Color Schemes

 North Avoca is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-North Avoca's dwelling structure, as per the latest Census, consisted of 91.5% houses and 8.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's figures of 74.2% houses and 25.9% other dwellings.
-Home ownership in North Avoca stood at 38.7%, with mortgaged dwellings making up 46.6% and rented ones 14.8%.
-The median monthly mortgage repayment in the area was $2,509, higher than Sydney metro's average of $2,150.
-Weekly rent in North Avoca was recorded at $545, compared to Sydney metro's $400.
-Nationally, North Avoca's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+North Avoca's dwelling structure, as per the latest Census, consisted of 91.5% houses and 8.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 74.2% houses and 25.9% other dwellings.
+Home ownership in North Avoca stood at 38.7%, with mortgaged dwellings at 46.6% and rented ones at 14.8%.
+The median monthly mortgage repayment was $2,509, higher than Sydney metro's average of $2,150.
+Median weekly rent in North Avoca was $545, compared to Sydney metro's $400.
+Nationally, North Avoca's mortgage repayments were significantly higher at $2,509 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing